 Where is Bagshot Park?

-As the Wessex family home is so close to Windsor Castle, it’s reported that the Queen loves to pop over unannounced for tea.
+As the Wessex family home, in Surrey, close to Guildford and Surrey, is so near to Windsor Castle, it’s reported that the Queen loves to pop over unannounced for tea.

 Reportedly, the monarch and her daughter-in-law are particularly close, with a shared love of military history and horses, and so have plenty to chat about whenever they’re together.